Mission of the Financial Aid Program

 By February 1 of the current school year, the applicant must submit an essay of at least 1,000 words in an editable format (Microsoft Word or Google Doc) expressing what leadership means to her and why she is particularly determined to attend Stoneleigh-Burnham.
 A panel of alumnae and local leaders helps determine each year’s awardee.

 SBS deeply values diversity among its student population and as a result seeks to attract students from all corners of the world.
 Global scholarships are available to our top international applicants once they have been accepted to SBS.
-The Global Scholarship provides students with an award ranging from $2,500 – $10,000 USD.
 The committee reviews the whole student and values strong academic performance, involvement in extracurricular activities, and strong character traits.

 Financial aid and scholarship deadlines: